glentner/python-102/docs/source/tutorial/commandline.rst

 Now, there are many ways that you might organize or layout your interface in Python within your package.
 There are a few patterns that have become common place these days.
-This tutorial is not focussed on code style though.
+This tutorial is not focused on code style though.
 Here is what that entry-point might look like in the simplest case.

 .. code-block:: python
     :caption: python201/algorithms.py